imprizza/qiklm-releases/README.md

 > [!TIP]
 > **Break free from the CLI.** Local AI doesn't have to be painful.

-**QikLM** is a small, lightweight orchestration layer and web console for `llama.cpp` and `vLLM`.
-It manages your local model weights, handles engine lifecycle, and serves a full-featured web UI and premium chat workspace, all from a single binary with zero dependencies.
+**QikLM** is a small, lightweight orchestration layer and web console that routes local and remote AI through one unified API.
+It manages your local model weights, handles engine lifecycle for `llama.cpp` and `vLLM`, connects external OpenAI- and Anthropic-compatible providers, and serves a full-featured web UI and premium chat workspace — all from a single binary with zero dependencies.
 No wrappers, no abstraction layers; just bare-metal access to your engine with a management layer on top.

 Run `llama.cpp` or `vLLM`: use any build you want, or let QikLM install a managed `llama.cpp` release for you directly from Github.
 No lock-in, no bloat.

 - **Privacy**: 100% local and offline.
 Zero cloud telemetry.
 Your models and data never leave your machine.
 - **Orchestration**: Automatic model booting, VRAM management, lifecycle control, and real-time GPU monitoring (VRAM, temperature, power, load) via lmtop.
-- **PromptUI**: A premium chat workspace with an interactive canvas, multimodal support, document handling (PDF, DOCX, Office), OCR for images and PDFs, Brave web search, workspace projects, and HTTP MCP integration.
+- **PromptUI**: A premium chat workspace with an interactive canvas, multimodal support, document handling (PDF, DOCX, Office), OCR for images and PDFs, Brave web search, workspace projects, built-in memory that learns your preferences across chats, and HTTP MCP integration.
 - **Bring Your Own Inference**: Drop in your own `llama.cpp` or `vLLM` build, use a fork, or install up to 5 managed `llama.cpp` releases directly from the dashboard.
 - **Network-Ready**: Access the full web UI from any pc or mobile device on your network.
 Already on Tailscale or a VPN?
 Enable LAN mode and you're done.
 - **Convenience**: Studio-style ease of use with full engine flexibility and raw performance.
 No compromises.